Leicester Forest East services

 Bridge Design and Ross Foods

-The services are currently in a fairly dangerous position, as there are busy junctions either side and the M1 is four lanes with no hard shoulder through the services.
-The Highways Agency want to widen the M1 here yet again and they want to expand J21, both of which would require the services to be closed as they would be too dangerous.
+The service area is positioned in a relatively dangerous position, with busy junctions either side.
+The M1 is already four lanes with no hard shoulder through the services.
+The Highways Agency wanted to widen the M1 here yet again and they want to expand J21, both of which would require the services to be closed as its position would become too dangerous.
 This was due to happen in 2010, but was then put back to 2017 before being postponed indefinitely.

 Warwick (M40 south, 39 miles)